Democrats promise an 'orderly process' to replace Biden. Harris is favored, but questions remain

 "In the coming days, the party will undertake a transparent and orderly process to move forward," Harrison said in a statement.
 "This process will be governed by established rules and procedures of the party.
 Our delegates are prepared to take seriously their responsibility in swiftly delivering a candidate to the American people."

-The comment reflected the reality that while Vice President Kamala Harris is emerging as the prohibitive favorite to become the party's nominee — backed already by Biden and many Democrats — it's not so simple.
+The comment reflected the reality that while Vice President Kamala Harris is emerging as the prohibitive favorite to become the party's nominee, it's not so simple.
 And, for now, the party isn't offering many details on what happens next.

-Some DNC members had already begun privately discussing contingency plans for the possibility that Biden would step aside prior to his decision to formally do so on Sunday, and a committee setting the party's rules for the Democratic National Convention, which opens Aug.
-19 in Chicago, will gather virtually on Wednesday afternoon to discuss the next steps.
+Some DNC members had already begun privately discussing contingency plans for the possibility that Biden would step aside prior to his decision to do so on Sunday.
+A committee setting the party's rules for the Democratic National Convention, which opens Aug.
+19 in Chicago, will gather virtually on Wednesday to discuss the next steps.

+Wearing sweats and having a dinner of anchovy pizza with staff members at the vice president's residence on Sunday, Harris spent 10-plus hours calling more than 100 party leaders, members of Congress, governors, labor leaders and leaders of advocacy and civil rights organizations.
+She was spreading the message she intends to earn the Democratic nomination, aides say.

 Biden won Democratic primaries in every state, and Harris was on the ticket as his running mate.
-His tapping her as his successor while bowing out of the race further strengthens her case, as does the endorsements of party heavyweights like South Carolina Rep. Jim Clyburn.
+His tapping her as his successor while bowing out of the race further strengthens her case, as does the endorsements of party heavyweights.
 Other top Democrats openly backed the vice president even before Biden abandoned his reelection bid, urging him to "pass the torch" to her in the wake of his dismal debate performance against Republican nominee Donald Trump last month.

 “Folks will be weighing in and they should.
 I think we’re seeing a lot of coalescing behind the vice president,” said Rahna Epting, executive director of the progressive organization MoveOn.
 “And that's important because, as we saw throughout the Biden debate fallout, there is momentum that can be built one way or the other, and it is important for us to build momentum toward unity.”